AASHISHAG/aashishag.github.io/_posts/2019-8-26-gsoc_week-12+week-13.md

 ### Future Work

-1. Add more data and check for the results.
+1. Since, Red Hen transcribes News.
+It would interesting to train model with News Data and check for the results.
-2. Look for the reason for the challenges, namely Homonymes, German Morphology, and Plural words.
+2. Work on the challenges, namely Homonymes, German Morphology, and Plural words.

 This ends my 13 weeks journey at [Red Hen Lab](http://www.redhenlab.org/home) for GSoC-2019.
 I enjoyed working with the team, and I learned a lot solving the challenges.
 I want to specially thanks to my mentor Dr. Jan Gorisch, for providing valuable comments and guiding me over my journey!